 22-24 June 2010

 Our bus pulled into Kuala Lumpur an hour earlier than expected.
 That meant we had to wait for our ride.
 Thankfully, we were dropped next to Sunway Pyramid Mall, so we had a chance to stock up on Body Shop treats and some dresses to combat the heat.
 Finally, we met our friend and went for a carbonara and tiramisu dinner at Italiannies.
 Afterwards, it was the footie (this was in the midst of the World Cup 2010) and bed.

-On that note, I next stop was for further food, meeting the family at the Chicken Rice Shop for dinner.
-I didn’t think I would get an overly delicious meal of chicken and rice but it turns out I was wrong.
-I don’t know how they made it but this was no ordinary chicken and rice.
-At least, it’s not how it would have been if I had made it.
+Continuing with the same theme, our next stop was for further food: dinner with the family at the Chicken Rice Shop.
+I didn’t think a meal of chicken and rice would be overly delicious but it turns out I was very wrong.
+This was no ordinary chicken and rice.
+I have no idea how they made it taste like that – I certainly wouldn’t be able to do it.
 Sadly.